ctrf-io/github-test-reporter/README.md

     pull-request-report: false
     commit-report: false
     custom-report: false
+    community-report: false

     # Behavior Options
     summary: true # Post report to the job summary.
 Default is true
     pull-request: false # Comment on pull request with report.
 Default is false
     issue: '' # Issue number to comment on.
 Works with standard issues and pull-request.
 Default is no issue
+    community-report-name: 'summary-short' # Name of the community report to use.
+Default is summary-short
     title: '' # Set a custom title to display on the report.
     annotate: true # Add failed test annotations.
 Default is true
     on-fail-only: false # Add a pull request comment only if tests fail.
 Default is false